InstituteforDiseaseModeling/idmtools/docs/platforms/container/utilis.rst

-ContainerPlatform Docker Utilities
+ContainerPlatform Docker utilities
 ==================================

 The `docker_operations.py` module provides various utilities to manage Docker containers within the `ContainerPlatform`.
 These utilities include functions to validate, start, stop, and manage Docker containers, as well as to check Docker installation and daemon status.

-Key Functions
+Key functions
 -------------

 - **validate\_container\_running(platform, \*\*kwargs)**: Checks if the Docker daemon is running, finds an existing container, or starts a new container.